turbot/guardrails-docs/docs/runbooks/enterprise-install/blue-green-deployment/index.md

 - Use AWS Service Catalog to update (TEF/TED/TE) for Blue - Green deployment
 - Learn how to maintain cloud infrastructure up-to-date

-**Blue - Green Deployment** Using a `Blue <-> Green` deployment strategy increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
-This runbook guides administrators through the process of updating `Blue <-> Green` deployment for TEF, TED and TE.
+**Blue - Green Deployment** Using a `Blue <-> Green` deployment, changes SSM parameter overrides (e.g. IAM role ARNs) are not automatically detected by CloudFormation.
+Upgrades will recalculate the parameters, but if you wish to refresh you parameters without upgrading you can toggle this parameter.
+Simply changing it is enough to force the parameters to be re-read and recalculated.

 **Note**: Process remains same for TEF, TED and TE.
 This runbook illustrates the TEF stack.